r3back/fast-region-wrapper/README.md

 ## Run application
 This App uses Gradle to handle dependencies & building.

-* You can create a profile with gradle module and deploy automatically project.
+*   You can create a profile with Gradle module and deploy automatically project.
-* You can run it through gradle command
+*   You can run it through gradle command.

 #### Build Requirements
 *   Java 8 JDK or newest
 *   Gradle
 *   Git

 ```
 gradle clean build